frankMusacchia/Annocript/GUIDE/OUTPUT.md

     - the longest ORF
   - S1_uniref_2014_04_codingSeqs.fasta: a fasta file with all the coding sequences as found by *Annocript*.
 See below to understand.ì

 - GFF: this is a folder containing the output from blast programs given in GFF3 format: rpstblastn_out.gff, blastn_out.gff, portait_out.gff, blastxUniref_out.gff, blastxSprot_out.gff, dna2pep_out.gff.
-They are overwritten if the GFF are created again.
+For a complete description of the format see: http://gmod.org/wiki/GFF#GFF3_Format;
-- STATS: This folder contains: a set of files with percentages of presence of GO classes, pathways and organisms/taxonomies: GO_bp_percentages, GO_mf_percentages, GO_cc_percentages, pwl1_percentages, pwl2_percentages, pwl3_percentages, closer_os_table.txt; ATGC percentages: ATGC_Percentages.txt; The percentage is computed as the sum of all the occurrences of the term divided per the number of annotated sequences;
+- STATS: This folder contains:
+    - a set of files with percentages of presence of GO classes, pathways and organisms/taxonomies: GO_bp_percentages, GO_mf_percentages, GO_cc_percentages, pwl1_percentages, pwl2_percentages, pwl3_percentages, CD_percentages, closer_os_table.txt; ATGC_Percentages.txt.
-a HTML file (comprehensive of a folder with images) with all the statistics and plots coming out from the files of percentages;
+    - HTML files with all the statistics and plots coming out from the files of percentages (SEE BELOW FOR DESCRIPTION -> HTML output with statistics);
     - S1_UNIREF_STATSPAGE: is the folder coming with the HTML file containing all the needed images;

 - LOG: it is a folder containing:
   - a log file for *Annocript*.
 It comes with date and time to be specific of a particular run;